Zang3th/RenderingEngine/README.md

    - There will be a guide on how to build the engine or a script that does everything for you, when it's a bit more matured
    - For now:
       - Clone the repository
-      - Install the dependencies (SDL2, cglm, FreeType, Chipmunk2D, GLFW)
+      - Install the dependencies (cglm, FreeType, Chipmunk2D, GLFW)
          - Take a look at the credits to find the repositories
       - Execute one of the shell scripts or the Makefile itself to build the demo applications
       - Run the demo applications